ysc1995/HelloAgora/README.md

 ```

 # Add more functions
-In this session, we will add more functions in the app: mute/unmute local audio, switch the camera direction, voice change and remote screen shacking.
+In this section, we will add more functions in the app: mute/unmute local audio, switch the camera direction, voice change and remote screen shacking.

 ## 1. Add buttons into the UI
 Add a mute button, a switch camera button, a screen shacking button and a vioce changer button below the call button we added in the previous step in the _activity_video_chat_view.xml_ file .